biswaroop1547/Any_num_as_sum_of_three_palindromes_using_ML/README.md

 so my approach is to scrape data from that site above to make a huge dataset of number and its respective pallindromes and train some multi-output regression models specifically where I would want to overfit on the training set, as it has a mathematical formula behind it to solve as represented in the research paper, that's why I think a deep neural network can reproduce this same thing if we overfit it.

 ## Work in progress!!
-This project is still currently work in progress, because the data scraping from that site is really slow and to make a huge dataset it will take more time
+This project is still currently work in progress, because the data scraping from that site is really slow and to make a huge dataset it will take more time.

 I am completing the dataset currently using a [script](https://github.com/biswaroop1547/Any_num_as_sum_of_three_palindromes_using_ML/blob/master/test.py) to scrape data from the website which I wrote in Python3

 Will complete this project soon to show that overfitting is not good for nothing :wink: